jfb-h/CitationNetworks.jl/README.md

 This package implements methods for analysing citation networks, such as citations among academic papers or patents, in the Julia language.
 It builds heavily on the amazing [LightGraphs](https://github.com/JuliaGraphs/LightGraphs.jl) package.
 Current functionality mostly includes methods for main path analysis, and only a subset of those: SPC traversal weights, forward & backward local main paths and global main paths.

-This package is a an alpha state, so expect things to not work and frequent changes.
+This package is in an alpha state, so expect things to not work and frequent changes.